 How Can I Recover Money After a Rear-End Accident in Georgia?

+Since Georgia is an at-fault state, the person who caused the vehicle accident is liable for all costs you incur.
+Those costs are known as damages, and the at-fault driver or their insurance company should reimburse you for your injuries and property loss.
 To seek financial recovery, you need to file an insurance claim with the other driver’s insurance company.
 A good rear-end collision accident lawyer can help you do this.

 to find a John Foy office near you